Matan Shtepel

 CV

 Howdy!
-I'm a second-year PhD student at Carnegie Mellon working on AI Safety with the epic Andrew Ilyas and partially funded by NSF GRFP.
+I'm Matan Shtepel, a second-year PhD student at Carnegie Mellon working on AI Safety with the epic Andrew Ilyas.
+I'm (partially) funded by NSF GRFP.

 Office: Gates 9213.